Council District 40: Traffic Crash Statistics

 A (100)

-Recent win: A Local Law to amend the administrative code of the city of New York, in relation to vehicles reported as abandoned to the department of sanitation: Council passes
+Recent win: A Local Law to amend the administrative code of the city of New York, in relation to the installation of protected bicycle lanes

 District Office: